 The Horsey Hundred is the premier cycling event in Kentucky and the signature event of the Bluegrass Cycling Club.
 We’ve come a long way since the inaugural Horsey Hundred was held at the Kentucky Horse Park (Lexington, KY) in 1978.
-The first event featured a 50-mile route option on Saturday and Sunday with an optional Century ride on Saturday.
-No records exist of how many participated the first year, but the next year (1979) had sixty-five participants.
-From 1980 – 1982 the Horsey Hundred was held at Midway College (Midway, KY).
-By 1982 the number of riders more than tripled to over 200.
-In 1983 the Horsey Hundred moved to Georgetown College in Georgetown, KY which remains our home today.
+The first event featured 50-mile routes on Saturday and Sunday with an optional Century ride on Saturday.
+No records exist of how many participated the first year, but the next year (1979) had 65 participants.
+The event now hosts some 3,000 riders.